Games Where You Can Play Optimally with Arena-Independent Finite Memory: Characterization

-\textbf{Prefix-covers and cyclic-covers.} While the aforementioned concepts of $\memskel$-monotony and $\memskel$-selectivity are the primordial ones for stating the characterization, we still need two additional notions to prove it.
+While the aforementioned concepts of $\memskel$-monotony and $\memskel$-selectivity are the primordial ones for stating the characterization, we still need two additional notions to prove it.

 Let us sketch the issue here already.
 To prove that monotone and selective preference relations yield UML strategies, Gimbert and Zielonka deploy an \textit{inductive argument} on the number of choices in an arena.
 Intuitively, we want to use a similar approach for UFM strategies, but because of the unavoidable coupling between the memory skeleton and the arena (e.g., Lemma~\ref{lem:UFMiffMLonProduct}), the induction argument breaks, as adding one choice in the arena results in adding many in the \textit{product arena} (as many as there are memory states), where the reasoning needs to take place.
+New insight and techniques are thus needed to patch this induction scheme.

 To solve this issue, \textit{we decouple the two aspects} (see Section~\ref{sec:conceptsToFM}).
 Intuitively, we first establish that, on arenas that inherently share the same good properties as product arenas (that is, they already ``classify'' prefixes and cycles as the memory would), we can deploy the induction argument and obtain UML strategies.
 Then, we obtain the result for UFM strategies on \textit{general} arenas as a corollary.
 The crux is identifying such ``good'' arenas: this is done through the following notions.